FKP Scorpio MD: ‘We’re proud about our comeback’

 The 14th edition of the annual list inspired the most engaged voting process to date, with hundreds of people taking the time to submit nominations.

-Our distinguished dozen this year comprises promoters, bookers, agents, entrepreneurs and more, all involved in the international business and each of whom is making a real difference in their respective sector.
+The year’s distinguished dozen comprises promoters, bookers, agents, entrepreneurs and more, all involved in the international business and each of whom is making a real difference in their respective sector.

 In alphabetical order, the New Bosses 2021 are:

-- Talissa Buhl, festival booker, FKP Scorpio (DE)
+- Talissa Buhl, festival booker, FKP Scorpio (DE).
+Full profile here.

-- Will Marshall, agent, Primary Talent/ICM Partners (UK)
+- Will Marshall, agent, Primary Talent/ICM Partners (UK).
+Full profile here.

-- Arjun Mehta, founder & CEO, Moment House (US)
+- Arjun Mehta, founder & CEO, Moment House (US).
+Full profile here.

-- Anna Parry, programming manager, the O2 (UK)
+- Anna Parry, programming manager, the O2 (UK).
+Full profile here.

-- Theo Quiblier, head of concerts, Two Gentlemen (CH)
+- Theo Quiblier, head of concerts, Two Gentlemen (CH).
+Full profile here.

-As in previous years, full interviews with each of the 2021 New Bosses will appear online in the coming days and weeks.
-However, subscribers can read short individual profiles of each New Boss now in issue 103 of IQ Magazine.
+Subscribers can read full interviews with each of the 2021 New Bosses in issue 103 of IQ Magazine.

 Click here to subscribe to IQ for just £5.99 a month – or check out what you’re missing out on with the limited preview below: